spacedog-io/spacedog.io/src/_user-guide/storing-and-searching-data.md

 #### Data objects

 A SpaceDog data object is a typed JSON document.
-To get some of your backend data objects, send a `GET /v1/data` and don't forget to set the `x-spacedog-backend-key`.
+To get some of your backend data objects, send a `GET /1/data`.
 You will get the following answer since you did not create any object yet:

 ```json
 {